William Trenwith: Victorian politics

-After a number of attempts at nomination, Trenwith was elected in May 1889 for the seat of Richmond (1889–1903) to the Victorian Legislative Assembly on a labour platform and sought reforms in education, unemployment and tariff protection.
-During the 1890 maritime strike he argued strongly for compulsory arbitration over direct action, much to the disgust of labour radicals.
-He was the lone labour representative in the Victorian Parliament until the following election in April 1892 when 13 labour aligned candidates were elected.
+After a number of attempts at nomination, Trenwith was elected in May 1889 for the seat of Richmond to the Victorian Legislative Assembly on a labour platform and sought reforms in education, unemployment, and tariff protection.
+During the 1890 maritime strike, he argued strongly for compulsory arbitration over direct action, much to the disgust of labour radicals.
+He was the lone labour representative in the Victorian parliament until the following election in April 1892, when 13 labour-aligned candidates were elected.

-During 1892 Trenwith was elected leader of the Victorian Labour Party but continued to have problems at the grassroots with strong opposition from public meetings chaired by Chummy Fleming.
-In 1893 Trenwith opposed Chummy Fleming's proposal for the affiliation of the Knights of Labor to the Trades Hall Council on the grounds that as a secret organisation it could not be organised industrially.
+During 1892, Trenwith was elected leader of the Victorian Labour Party but continued to have problems at the grassroots level due to strong opposition from public meetings chaired by Chummy Fleming.
+In 1893, Trenwith opposed Fleming's proposal for the affiliation of the Knights of Labor to the Trades Hall Council on the grounds that as a secret organisation, it could not be organised industrially.

-In the Parliament of Victoria Trenwith served as Minister for Railways, commissioner for Public Works and Vice-President of the Board of Land and Works between November 1900 and February 1901 in the Sir Alexander Peacock ministry, and briefly as Chief Secretary (1901–02).
-The Government he was part of came under attack in November 1902 from a Trades Hall motion from Chummy Fleming protesting against the reduction of old age pensions from 10/- to 8/-.
+Trenwith served as Minister for Railways, Commissioner for Public Works, and Vice-President of the Board of Land and Works between November 1900 and February 1901 in the Sir Alexander Peacock ministry, and briefly served as Chief Secretary (1901–02).
+The government he was part of came under attack in November 1902 from a Trades Hall motion from Fleming protesting against the reduction of old age pensions from 10/- to 8/-.

 Federal politics

 Trenwith at the 1898 Australasian Federal Convention.

-Trenwith was the only elected labour representative at the Federal Constitutional Convention (1897–98), which drafted a constitution for the Federation of the six Australian colonies in 1901.
-His support of Federation was over the objections of most in the labour movement, and served to ameliorate accusations of the Age that the Federation Bill had been "wholly shaped in a conservative direction".
+Trenwith was the only elected labour representative at the 1897–98 Federal Constitutional Convention, which drafted a constitution for the federation of the six Australian colonies which went into effect in 1901.
+His support for federation was over the objections of most in the labour movement and served to ameliorate accusations from The Age that the Federation Bill had been "wholly shaped in a conservative direction".

-From 1903 to 1910 Trenwith served as an Independent Senator for Victoria.
-His withdrawal of support for the Federal Labor government of Andrew Fisher resulted in his defeat at the following election and retirement from federal politics.
+From 1903 to 1910, he served as an independent senator for Victoria.
+Trenwith's withdrawal of support for the Federal Labor government of Andrew Fisher resulted in his defeat at the following election and subsequent retirement from federal politics.

 He attempted to return to Victorian state politics at the 1911 Victorian state election, unsuccessfully contesting the seat of Gippsland North on behalf of the People's Party against the sitting Labor MLA James McLachlan.

-Of "commanding intellect" (F.W.
-Eggleston), and often wearing a silk top hat, his undeniably significant career in labour politics seems to have been a stage in a journey which left his origins far behind him.

 Personal life and death

 Trenwith was married three times.
-His first marriage was to Susannah Page on 2 November 1868 and they had four children, a daughter and three sons.
-Susannah died in 1896.
-His second marriage was to Elizabeth Bright on 7 April 1896 and they would have three children, a daughter and two sons.
-Elizabeth died in 1923.
+His first marriage was to Susannah Page on 2 November 1868, with whom he would have four children, a daughter and three sons.
+Page died in 1896.
+His second marriage was to Elizabeth Bright on 7 April 1896, with whom he would have three children, a daughter and two sons.
+Bright died in 1923.
 His third marriage was to Helen Florence Sinclair on 1 October 1924.

 Trenwith died in Melbourne on 26 July 1925, aged 79, survived by his third wife and his seven children.